grafana/pyroscope/examples/language-sdk-instrumentation/rust/README.md

 ## Narrowing in on the Issue Using Tags

-Knowing there is an issue with the `order_car` function we automatically select that tag.
-Then, after inspecting multiple `region` tags, it becomes clear by looking at the timeline that there is an issue with the `eu-north` region, where it alternates between high-cpu times and low-cpu times.
+Since you know there is an issue with the `order_car` function,  select that tag.
+After inspecting multiple `region` tags, the timeline shows that there is an issue with the `eu-north` region, where it alternates between high-cpu times and low-cpu times.

-We can also see that the `mutex_lock()` function is consuming almost 70% of CPU resources during this time period.
+Note that the `mutex_lock()` function is consuming almost 70% of CPU resources during this time period.

 ![Image](https://github.com/user-attachments/assets/12fc0912-8b65-4c24-9284-b0aa1eef45ba)